mbj/mutant/README.md

 write tests that pass.
 But passing tests aren't the same as *meaningful* tests.

 Mutant is mutation testing for Ruby.
 It systematically modifies your code and verifies your tests actually catch each change.
-When a mutation survives, you've found either:

-- **Dead code** - the AI over-engineered something you can delete
-- **A blind spot** - the AI forgot to test a behavior that matters

 The more code AI writes for you, the more you need verification you can trust.

+## What is an Alive Mutation?

+Each surviving (alive) mutation is a call to action with exactly one of two options:

+- **Keep the mutated code** - your tests already specify the correct semantics, and the original code is redundant.
+Accept the mutation as a simplification.
+- **Add the missing test** - the original code is correct, but the tests don't verify the behavior the mutation removed.

 ## Author